piquepq/ML4CO_branching/README.md

 cd ~/ml4co_dual_task
 sbatch init.sh
 ```
-If this command is successful you will see a message that says: "Submitted batch job <Job ID>".
+If this command is successful you will see a message that says: "Submitted batch job 'Job ID' ".

 Use the command below to check whether the initialization succeeds:
 ```bash